crate/services-docs/docs/tutorials/object.md

 ## Analyzing Data

-Let us start with a simple `SELECT` on the `metrics` column and limiting the output to 10 results by running the following:
+Start with a basic `SELECT` statement on the `metrics` column, and limit the output to display only 10 records, in order to quickly explore a few samples worth of data.
 ```sql
 SELECT metrics
 FROM marketing_data
 LIMIT 10;
 ```

-We can see that the `metrics` column returns an object in the form of a JSON.
+You can see that the `metrics` column returns an object in the form of a JSON.
-If we just want to return a single property of this object we can adjust the query slightly by adding the property to the selection using bracket notation.
+If you just want to return a single property of this object, you can adjust the query slightly by adding the property to the selection using bracket notation.
 ```sql
 SELECT metrics['clicks']
 FROM marketing_data